-Courts of appeals have expanded the rationale of Kimbrough to include variances based on policy disagreements with the child pornography, career offender, firearms, offender characteristics and immigration guidelines.
-While courts may choose to vary based on a policy disagreement, they do not have to and can choose to agree with a guideline on policy grounds.
-147 The following cases involve variances from the child pornography guidelines:
+Courts of appeals have expanded the rationale of Kimbrough to include variances based on policy disagreements with the child pornography, career offender, firearms, offender characteristics, and immigration guidelines.172 The following cases involve variances from the child pornography guidelines:

 United States v.
 Collins, 828 F.3d 386 (6th Cir.
-2016) (affirming downward variance to 60 months [from guideline range of 262 to 327 months] where district court polled jury as to what they believed to be appropriate sentence; responses varied between zero and 60 months, and district court emphasized that poll was but one factor in granting variance).
+2016) (affirming downward variance to 60 months [from guideline range of 262 to 327 months] where district court polled jury as to what they believed to be an appropriate sentence; responses varied between zero and 60 months, and district court emphasized that poll was but one factor in granting variance).

 United States v.
 Brown, 808 F.3d 865, 874-75 (D.C.
 Cir.
-2016) (district court committed plain error in varying upward to 144 months [23 months above high end of guideline range and 47 months above sentence recommended by government] without explaining why guideline sentence did not fully account for the defendant's conduct).
+2015) (district court committed plain error in varying upward to 144 months [23 months above high end of guideline range and 47 months above sentence recommended by government] without explaining why guideline sentence did not fully account for the defendant's conduct).

 United States v.
 Dorvee, 616 F.3d 174, 188 (2d Cir.
-2010) (a district court may vary on the basis of disagreement with the child pornography guideline because the Commission did not use an empirical approach based on past sentencing practices to develop the guideline).
+2010) (holding that the district court may vary on the basis of disagreement with the child pornography guideline because the Commission did not use an empirical approach based on past sentencing practices in developing that guideline).

 United States v.
-Grober, 624 F.3d 592, 600 (3d Cir.
-2010) (a district court may vary on the basis of disagreement with the child pornography guidelines because "the Commission did not do what 'an exercise of its characteristic institutional role' required - develop §2G2.2 based on research and study rather than reacting to changes adopted or directed by Congress"); but see United States v.
-Bistline, 665 F.3d 758 (6th Cir.
-2012) (although district courts may disagree with §2G2.2 on policy grounds, "the fact of Congress' role in amending a guideline is not itself a valid reason to disagree with the guideline").
+Grober, 624 F.3d 592, 601 (3d Cir.
+2010) (a district court may vary on the basis of disagreement with the child pornography guidelines because "the Commission did not do what 'an exercise of its characteristic institutional role' required- develop §2G2.2 based on research and study rather than reacting to changes adopted or directed by Congress."); but see United States v.
+Bistline, 665 F.3d 758, 762 (6th Cir.
+2012) (although district courts may disagree with §2G2.2 on policy grounds, "the fact of Congress' role in amending a guideline is not itself a valid reason to disagree with the guideline.").